Best free antivirus for Windows 11 – Protect your PC effectively.

 - Lightweight design that won’t slow down your system

-- Browser extensions that warn you about dangerous websites
+- Browser extensions that warn you about dangerous sites

-- A sandbox to test suspicious files in a safe environment
+- A sandbox feature so you can test suspicious files safely

-- Automatic virus definition updates to keep you protected against the newest threats
+- Automatic virus database updates to protect against the newest threats

-Ease of use and installation Avast Free Antivirus is easy to install and requires no technical know‑how.
-After installation, it runs automatically in the background and protects your PC without interrupting your work.
-The interface is intuitive and simple to navigate, even for non‑technical users.
+Ease of use and installation Avast Free Antivirus is easy to install and requires no technical know-how.
+After installation, it runs automatically in the background and keeps you protected without getting in the way.
+The interface is intuitive and simple to navigate, even for non-technical users.

 2. AVG AntiVirus Free